Puyodead1/redbox-apis/README.md

 Next, configure the following environment files:

-- `.env`
+- `.env` - SMTP settings, used for receipts & account registration
-- `packages/db/.env`
+- `packages/db/.env` - Prisma database URL (can likely leave as-is)
-- `packages/redbox-perks/.env`
+- `packages/redbox-perks/.env` - Loyalty web UI admin config & reCAPTCHA tokens
+- `config.toml` - Global server and certificate configuration (ports, hosts, CA settings, MQTT, loyalty options)

-> ##### If you'd like to use reCAPTCHA (completely optional), you'll need to create a new project by visiting your [Google Cloud Console](https://console.cloud.google.com/).
-Then, visit the **APIs & Services** page and enable the [reCAPTCHA Enterprise API](https://console.cloud.google.com/apis/library/recaptchaenterprise.googleapis.com) (you may need to search for it).
-After enabling the API for your Google Cloud project, access the reCAPTCHA dashboard [here](https://www.google.com/u/1/recaptcha/admin/create) and follow the steps to add your domain (the one you'll use for the dashboard) and get your reCAPTCHA keys.
+> ##### If you want to use reCAPTCHA for the loyalty web UI (optional), create a project in [Google Cloud Console](https://console.cloud.google.com/), enable the [reCAPTCHA Enterprise API](https://console.cloud.google.com/apis/library/recaptchaenterprise.googleapis.com) in APIs & Services, then go to the [reCAPTCHA admin page](https://www.google.com/u/1/recaptcha/admin/create) to add your domain and get your keys.

-If you're okay with the default configuration, you can close the file.
-Once you've configured your web server, you're all done!
+If you're okay with the default configuration, or won't be using certain features, you can leave these unmodified.

 ## Building